scrimba/community/FAQ.md

 ## What is Scrimba?
 Scrimba is a platform for creating *truly interactive* coding screencasts.
-A Scrimba screencast may look like a normal video at first sight, however it's actually much better.
+A Scrimba screencast might look like a normal video at first sight, however it's something much better.
 As a viewer you can pause the screencasts and edit the code whenever you want.
-Scrimba is open everybody.

 ## What are the benefits over normal videos?